DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 ## Solutions

-### React Native apps with native content: Initialize the SDK on the React Native
+### React Native apps with native content: Initialize the React Native SDK

-Initialize the React Native Datadog SDK for RUM, by following the [official documentation][1].
+To initialize the React Native Datadog SDK for RUM, see the [React Native Monitoring documentation][1].

 This also initializes the SDK on the native side.
 You are able to call both the native and React Native SDKs for logs, traces and RUM.